 Limit High-Risk Clients

-When you’re still a startup, you want to work with customers who pay on time.
+When you are still a startup, you want to work with customers who pay on time.
 Consider implementing a rule that customers with bad credit must pay upfront.
 The idea is to avoid any complications down the road.

-Of course, you’ll need to implement a fool-proof procedure that helps you identify poor credit risks in advance.
+Of course, you will need to implement a fool-proof procedure that helps you identify poor credit risks in advance.

 Set up a Risk Management Team